- Education & Youth

 Research tells us that in a normal distribution of human population 20% of students will struggle with learning to read through conventional classroom instruction.
 Because of social and organizational factors, the percentage of students in Delaware public schools is significantly higher.

 The DIBELS Oral Reading Fluency subtest is used to measure outcomes and is administered at the beginning, middle and end of the year.
 Two scores are obtained: accuracy and rate (Words Correct per Minute, WCPM).
 A typical second grader is expected to increase their accuracy by 7.78% and their WCPM by 67.31% from the beginning to the end of second grade.
-83% of students in the RAPS Intervention for the 2014-2015 school year in the Volunteer Community Program, increased their accuracy and rate by more than that expected for a typical second grader, accelerating their progress toward the 2nd grade benchmark thus helping them to close the gap.
+96% of 2nd grade students in the Reading Corps intervention for the 2016-2017 school year increased their accuracy and 70% increased their rate by more than that expected for a typical second grader, accelerating their progress toward the 2nd grade benchmark thus helping them to close the gap.

 - Year Founded 1989